A guide to Surlingham.org

 Surlingham.org has been deliberately set up so that organisations and groups can post items onto the site themselves and not have to rely on a single site administrator.
 These news items are emailed directly to those who have registered to ‘follow’ the site and are also visible to those who just ‘visit’.
 In this way reminders and updates of upcoming events can easily be sent out.

-Surlingham.org was set up in April 2012.
+Surlingham.org was established in April 2012.
 It is independently run and non-commercial.
-It currently has about 180 ‘followers’.
+It currently has about 200 ‘followers’.
 Almost all the village groups make posts, including the Parish Council.
 As well as publicising events, the site has been used in diverse ways from finding old friends for a hundredth birthday party and displaying photographs from the children’s art club to advertising local jobs.
-Also, we are often contacted by people from Canada and Australia trying to trace their ancestors.
+Also, we have followers in Canada and Australia who either used to live here, or are trying to trace their ancestors.

 We welcome constructive comment.
 Please bear in mind however that we are doing this on a voluntary basis and that we can’t always please all the people all the time!